Darwiche–Razzak–Fahda family conflict: Murder of Abdul Darwiche: 14 March 2009

 On 14 March 2009, nearly five years after the last family violence, Abdul Darwiche was executed in front of his family after leaving a restaurant in Bass Hill.
 A man approached him, and Darwiche reportedly asked: "What are you going to do?
 Kill me in front of my fucking family?"
 He was shot several times behind the wheel of his four-wheel drive.
 Michael Darwiche and Michael Darwick were arrested by officers from Strike Force Lieutenant at 9:00 pm on 19 March in Bankstown.
 A search of their car allegedly found a street directory and printouts from the internet White Pages directory listing names and addresses of members of the Fahda family.
 Police later suspected that the gunman was Mohammed Fahda and the killing was revenge for the murder of his brother, Ahmed.
 Mohammed Fahda was arrested on 28 September 2009; he was convicted of murdering Abdul Dawrwiche, and was sentenced to 14 years' imprisonment.
 An appeal of his conviction was dismissed.

+Legacy

+In July 2020, crime journalist Mahmood Fazal released an essay centred upon the conflict, and particularly, on the circumstances of Ramzi Aouad.
+The report detailed allegations of police corruption, intimidation and coercion in the judicial process which resulted in Aouad's conviction, alongside allegations of financial co-operation between the NSW Police Force and an alleged crime family.